jdaubman13/jdaubman13.github.io/Guessing.md

 E --> |One| H[Too Low]
 ```
 ## Documentation
 ###### The Program is started and a number is generated.
 The user is asked to guess a number.
 Show the user if the input is correct, incorect, or invalid.
-If incorrect
+If incorrect it shows if its too high or too low.